nyngwang/NeoRoot.lua/README.md

  (i.e. you need to go up some levels to make tools like `rg`/`fd` to "see" more files).
 You can also change your defaults __in the runtime__, so you can temporarily pin a folder like `Project/src/` as root with ease.

-__Disclaimer__: This plugin is still in very-early stage.
-I have only confirmed that it works after installation.

 ### Features

 - Automatically set your `cwd` two-level up (`%:p:h:h:h`) according to the buffer your cursor is on,